See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 Wherever possible, residents, deliveries and service vehicles will be permitted access through local road closures.

-Emergency services are regularly briefed throughout construction to ensure they’re kept up to date with the latest project information and access is always maintained.
-We consult with emergency services as part of the planning process ahead of any planned traffic changes.
+Emergency services are regularly briefed throughout construction.
+This is to ensure they are up to date with the latest project information and access is always maintained.

 The T2D Project will need a broad set of skilled workers across hundreds of different roles during construction.
-It will support 5,500 jobs per year on average during main construction, creating a skills legacy for South Australia.
+It will support 5,500 jobs per year on average during main construction – creating a skills legacy for South Australia.

-A property condition survey is an inspection of a building or property to assess and document its general condition including any existing defects.
-The survey is offered before substantial construction on the surface or tunnelling begins in your area.
+A property condition survey is an inspection of a building or property to assess and document its general condition.
+This includes any existing defects.

-If a pre-construction property condition survey is completed for your property, you will automatically be offered a post-construction property condition survey.
 A post-construction property condition survey is a follow-up inspection after construction work is completed.
-It can be used to determine if there are any changes to the buildings or structures, offering owners peace of mind during construction work.
+It can be used to determine if there are any changes to the buildings or structures.
+This offers owners peace of mind during construction work.

 The best way to stay up to date on the project is to register for updates.